m4rrypro/SampleTest/README.md

 ### Continuous Deployment (CD)

 - Upon successful CI, the application is deployed to a development environment using Coder.
-- The output link for the deployed application is: [https://8080--dev--sampletest--m4rrypro--apps.atif.cdr.dev/login](https://8080--dev--sampletest--m4rrypro--apps.atif.cdr.dev/login)
+- The output link for the deployed application is: [Live Preview](https://8080--dev--sampletest--m4rrypro--apps.atif.cdr.dev/login)

 ### Contribution